dtenenba/GeMS-HDC-Talk/src/slides/slide-1.md

   There were two roadblocks to porting the code to Python 3:
   * The BaseSpace API did not work in Python 3.
 I submitted a [pull request](https://github.com/basespace/basespace-python-sdk/pull/20) to fix this, which was accepted.
+This is no longer an issue as BaseSpace is no longer used in this project.
   * Lambda itself does not support Python 3.
 This is puzzling since it was launched in 2014.
 We have contacted AWS and requested Python 3 support.